agunechemba/agunechemba.github.io/_posts/2025-06-12-The Magic of Python Sets-A Wizard’s Guide to Unordered Power.md

 <img src="https://agunechembaekene.wordpress.com/wp-content/uploads/2025/06/3-genderless-wizards.jpeg" width="100%">

-Alright!
-Pull up a bean bag and let’s dive into another exciting Python adventure 🐍.
-Today, I’ve got a tale about **Sets**—not the movie set 🎬, not your school math set 🧮 (well, kinda yes), but *Python sets*.
-And don’t worry, we’ll bring in Roger, Syd, and Luna again for the fun!

----

 ### 🧙‍♂️ *The Tale of the Mystic Sets*

 Once upon a time in the magical land of Pythonia, there lived three wizards: **Roger**, **Syd**, and **Luna**.
 These wizards were always up to cool tricks, and today, they discovered a powerful magical object called a **Set**.